 Accountable for the Service Delivery across all sites in their remit.

-Ensuring prompt and accurate completion of all service requests by customers in line with operational plan.
+Ensuring prompt and accurate completion of all service requests by customers in line with operational plan and customer Service Level Agreements.

 Develop and maintain the relationship with all internal and external stakeholders.